 \section{Applications}

-In this section, we applied the analytical framework developed in the previous section to specific photon transport scenarios in chiral waveguide QED systems.
+In this Section, we apply the analytical framework developed in the previous section to specific photon transport scenarios in chiral waveguide QED systems.
 We begin by examining the two-photon transport problem, demonstrating how our formalism enables both exact solutions through iterative methods and intuitive understanding through diagrammatic representations.
-We then extend our analysis to the more complex case of three-photon transport, where we employ perturbative techniques organized by powers of the coupling parameter $\beta$.
+We then extend our analysis to the more complex case of three-photon transport, where we employ perturbation theory in powers of the coupling parameter $\beta$.
 Throughout both applications, we show how the connected $S$-matrix elements provide crucial insight into photon correlations and non-Gaussian quantum signatures that emerge from multi-photon interactions in atomic arrays.